Ife North: Geography

 The land area of Ife North local government area is approximately 889 square kilometers which make the local government area the second largest local government area in Osun state.
 The local government area is bounded in the west and North by Ayedaade Local Government area; in the east by Ife Central and Ife South Local Government areas, and in the south by Ogun State.
 By the 1991 census, the Population figure of 62,786 males and 62,210 females making a total of 129,996 were recorded for the area.
 While population of 153,694 were recorded during the 2006 population census.
 Two federal highways are passing through the Local government council area.
 These are Ibadan-Ife/Ibadan-Ilesa expressway and the Osogbo/Sekona/Ife roads.
 State roads, namely Moro/Akinlalu to Oyere and Ipetumodu-Odeomu road also pass through the area.

 Education

-There are many public and private primary and secondary schools in the area, also Obafemi Awolowo University has its center for distance learning campus at Moro, while there is Oduduwa University and Foreign links Camus are located in Ipetumodu and Moro respectively, both institutions are privately funded institutions.
+There are many public and private primary and secondary schools in the local government area.
+The Obafemi Awolowo University center for distance learning has its campus at Moro, also, Oduduwa University and Foreign links Campus are located in Ipetumodu and Moro respectively, both institutions are privately funded institutions.